hcorrada/networks-across-scales/jekyll-site/homeworks/homework_2.md

 your experiment again using your new matching rule and calcualte entropies again.
 Do these results agree with your hypothesis?

+## Notes ##

+The goal of this exercise is for you to understand the concept of entropy and how it may be a reasonable measure to use when thinking about the evolution of DNA sequences.
+So, here are some hints on how to implement this:

+- To check if a mutation should be inserted in a given position in an offspring string you can use `if random.random() <= mutation.rate`

+- The `filter` function is very useful to modify lists according to some predicate.
+For example, to remove individuals from the population based on age (using the tuple representation above) you can use `population=filter(lambda x: x[0] <= max_age, population)`

+- To randomly select 100 items from a list you can use

+{% highlight python %}
+# this shuffles in place
+random.shuffle(population)
+population = population[:100]
+{% endhighlight %}

+- Remember that we define $$0 \cdot log2(0) = 0$$.
+You can use code
+  like this to enforce this: `numpy.log2(p) if p > 0 else 0`

+- Finally, you need to think about how to summarize the entropies you calculate from the 10 runs you perform.
+The `numpy` library can be helpful here, e.g., `numpy.mean`.

+- Remember that the easiest way to install libraries in python is to use `pip`:

+{% highlight bash %}
+$ pip install numpy
+{% endhighlight %}

 ## How to submit ##